KevTom123/Conditional-operators-and-if-statements-in-Python/README.md

 # Conditional-operators-and-if-statements-in-Python
-This will give you a basic understanfing of if Conditianl Operators and if-else statements in Python
+This will give you a basic understanfing of if Conditianl Operators and if-else statements in Python, Hope it helps :)